 Sales engagement solutions that meet these requirements enable sellers to achieve maximum productivity with minimum wasted effort as a result of better workflows.
 For example, reps can do their work with fewer clicks, they can plan better, and ensure maximum CRM adoption.

-So it’s no wonder that 51% of B2B companies currently have a sales engagement platform, with another 13% planning to add a sales engagement platform to their tech stack in 2022.
+So it’s no wonder that 51% of B2B companies currently have sales engagement software, with another 13% planning to add sales engagement software to their tech stack this year.

 Reps spend less than 36% of their time selling.
-But with widespread adoption of sales engagement platforms, this is set to change as companies invest in new ways to increase sales productivity.
-Companies are using sales dialers to automate key processes like dialing and leaving voicemails, and sales dialers are especially powerful if they can automatically log data in your CRM without requiring manual effort from reps.
-To supercharge your reps’ productivity, your sales engagement platform should include features like:
+But with widespread adoption of sales engagement software, this is set to change as companies invest in new ways to increase sales productivity.
+Companies are using sales dialers to automate key processes like dialing and leaving voicemails, and sales dialers are especially powerful if they can automatically log data in your CRM without requiring manual effort from reps (e.g., a Salesforce dialer).
+To supercharge your reps’ productivity, your sales engagement software should include features like:

 McKinsey referred to personalization as “the prime driver of marketing success” over the next 5 years, but personalization requires accessing the right data in the right context.
 Companies often have heaps of customer data stored in their CRM or BI tools, but how useful is this data if reps can’t access it in the right context?
 The right integration between CRM, telephony and other sources of customer data can provide reps with the data they need to personalize calls including communications history, notes, ad preferences and more.
 Features that help with personalization include: